Should I update my Budget View to add RFQ values to the budget?

 RFQ amounts can be shown in the Budget.
-This allows you to reflect the most recent cost in your Budget as it transitions through each step of the Change Event process - first as a ROM, then an RFQ, then a CCO.
+This allows you to reflect the most recent cost in your Budget as it transitions through each step of the Change Event process - first as a ROM, then an RFQ, then a CV.
 This keeps your projected costs up-to-date with the most current amounts.

 The best part is that your Budget does all of the work.
-You can set up your Budget view to automatically remove older amounts (ROM), replace them with newer amounts (RFQ), then ultimately replace them with the final amount (CCO).
+You can set up your Budget view to automatically remove older amounts (ROM), replace them with newer amounts (RFQ), then ultimately replace them with the final amount (CV).

 If you ARE already showing ROM in your Budget view: